__________________________________________________________________________________________________________

 Making herbal honey is a great way to incorporate herbs into your daily diet in a delicious way.

-Best to use a raw local honey if you can, but if not use the honey that is available.
+Best to use a local honey if you can, but if not use the honey that is available.

 DO NOT give honey to children under one year old.